 Quilting should be considered as the last component of a mattress.
 Don’t be swayed by fancy patterns as you should know by now its what’s inside the mattress that count!
 Given that its the first thing you’re going to see when buying a new mattress you really do need to understand what constitutes a good mattress cover.

-What is quilting?
+What is mattress cover quilting?

+Quilted mattress covers are those that have been stitched to give a padded design to the top cover of a mattress.
 This applies to the outer surface of the fabric.
 Fabrics obtained by the manufacturer from various sources can come in either pre-quilted or plain.
 Many manufacturers like to buy in their fabrics ‘plain’ which gives them the opportunity to produce short runs of various designs.
 The quilting machines they use can be altered at a flick of a switch to produce completely different designs within minutes.

 There are just three methods of mattress quilting

 This process involves making quite a deep surface layer by stitching the fabric to polyester sheeting and other wadding to create a surface that looks deep and sumptuous.
 This is the process that will more often than not be used on a mattress to be ‘perceived’ by you as mid-range.
 This will be laid on to further elements of upholstery (usually polyester) to give a further element of substance.